Qu4tro/git-bookmark/README.md

     nothing to commit, working tree clean

-We can see here with the help of `--git-verbose` option, that no commit is generated when no changes are made when editing.
+We can see here with the help of `--gitv option, that no commit is generated when no changes are made when editing.

 We're here.
 Finally, we've arrived to our end **goal**!
 To **open** the saved bookmarks in your `$BROWSER` simply run: